igor11191708/swiftui-loop-videoPlayer/README.md

 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FThe-Igor%2Fswiftui-loop-videoplayer%2Fbadge%3Ftype%3Dswift-versions)](https://swiftpackageindex.com/The-Igor/swiftui-loop-videoplayer)
 [![](https://img.shields.io/endpoint?url=https%3A%2F%2Fswiftpackageindex.com%2Fapi%2Fpackages%2FThe-Igor%2Fswiftui-loop-videoplayer%2Fbadge%3Ftype%3Dplatforms)](https://swiftpackageindex.com/The-Igor/swiftui-loop-videoplayer)

+`LoopPlayerView` is a SwiftUI component designed to loop video playback seamlessly on iOS, macOS, and tvOS platforms.
 This package uses a declarative approach to declare parameters for the video component based on building blocks.
 This implementation might give you some insights into how SwiftUI works under the hood.
 You can also pass parameters in the common way.

 ## Disclaimer on Video Sources like YouTube
 Please note that using videos from URLs requires ensuring that you have the right to use and stream these videos.
 Videos hosted on platforms like YouTube cannot be used directly due to restrictions in their terms of service.
 Always ensure the video URL is compliant with copyright laws and platform policies.